sketchplugins/plugin-directory/README.md

 - [SketchDistributor](https://github.com/pez/sketchdistributor), by Peter Strömberg: Distribute selection objects vertically or horizontally with a given spacing between them.
 - [SketchGit](https://github.com/almonk/sketchgit), by Alasdair Monk: A simple Git client built right into Sketch.
 - [SketchingOn](https://github.com/workingon/sketchingon), by WorkingOn: Quickly select and share work in progress with your team via WorkingOn.
+- [sketchplugins](https://github.com/8by8/sketchplugins), by 8by8: Plugins for Sketch.
 - [SketchPlugins](https://github.com/joshpuckett/sketchplugins), by Josh Puckett: A git repo containing various plugins for Sketch (including 'Handy', a plugin that makes working with guides easier).
-- [sketchplugins](https://github.com/8by8/sketchplugins), by 8by8: Plugins for Sketch.
+- [SketchPlugins](https://github.com/eachandother/sketchplugins), by conorluddy: Only contains a single plugin for the moment: Artboards to Pages.
+Takes all of the artboards on a page and create a new page for each of them, using the artboard name as the new page name.
 - [SketchTextSourcer](https://github.com/hamidp/sketchtextsourcer), by Hamid Palo: Sketch plugin for easily populating a bunch of text layers from a source.
 - [Sketchy Pies](https://github.com/abynim/sketchy-pies), by Aby Nimbalkar: A Sketch plugin to magically convert regular circle layers into pie charts!
 - [Skribbble](https://github.com/tylergaw/skribbble), by Tyler Gaw: Sketch plugins for getting shots and info from Dribbble.